Powerlearnproject/se-day1-assignment-Rabbit-270/README.md

    5. It ensures that the model's responses align with user expectations, leading to more productive and engaging interactions.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+= VAGUE PROMPT: "Tell me about the history."
+IMPROVED PROMPT: "Provide a brief overview of the key events in the history of the internet from the 1960s to the 2000s."
+• The improved prompt is clear in that it specifies that the response should focus on the history of the internet, clarifying the subject matter.
+• It defines the time period which helps narrow down the scope of the response to relevant events within this timeframe.
+• The prompt is straightforward and to the point, asking for a brief overview which sets clear expectations  for the depth of information.